Skip to main content

 Harvey Mudd College

-Darryl YongDarryl Yong is a Professor of Mathematics at Harvey Mudd College.
-He has served as Founding Director of the Claremont Colleges Center for Teaching and Learning and Associate Dean for Diversity at Harvey Mudd College from 2011-2016.
-He received his Ph.D. in applied mathematics at the University of Washington.
+Darryl YongDarryl Yong is the McGregor-Girand Chair in STEM Equity Innovation and Research and a Professor of Mathematics at Harvey Mudd College and currently serves as its Core Curriculum Director and Associate Dean for Special projects.
+He was the Founding Director of the Claremont Colleges Center for Teaching and Learning and received his Ph.D. in applied mathematics at the University of Washington.
 His scholarly activities focus on the retention and professional development of secondary school mathematics teachers and improving undergraduate mathematics education.
 He is passionate about broadening participation in STEM and helping institutions build capacity for increasing diversity and inclusion.
 Darryl serves on the Steering Committee for Math for America Los Angeles and helps to design professional development for its Fellows.
-Since 2007, he has also been an instructor for the Secondary School Teacher Program at IAS/Park City Mathematics Institute.
+From 2007-2024, he was also an instructor for the Secondary School Teacher Program at IAS/Park City Mathematics Institute.

 Additional Collaboration